 Nestldown | Los Gatos, CA

-See photos from K + L's Nestldown wedding and A + C's Nestldown wedding.
+See photos from K + L's Nestldown wedding and F + E's Nestldown Wedding.

 Nestldown is a dream venue for a fairytale wedding, just half an hour away from San Jose Airport.
 Its grand staircase down to the ceremony site is one of the highlights of the private estate, and one of my favorite spots to capture portraits where the light seems to always shine through the redwoods ever so perfectly.
 Many of the redwood trails are carved right into the hillside so you get the feeling of the being in the woods without having to hike.
 This large property also has access to a historical house for getting ready, outdoor reception area overlooking the pond, and indoor barn for dancing.
 Plus you get to arrive in style with their vintage car or by train as you enter cocktail hour!
 Yes, it's one of the more expensive venues in the Bay Area, but it's truly a one of a kind venue.